How to get touch with us over the festive period

 Cohabitation Agreement

-A Trust Deed, however, will only deal with the property ownership and not any other matters the couple wishes to record e.g. ownership of vehicles, caravans, what might happen to the family pet in the event of a separation.
+A Trust Deed, however, will only deal with the property ownership and not any other matters the couple wishes to record e.g. ownership of vehicles, caravans, or what might happen to the family pet in the event of a separation.
 These matters can be contained within a Cohabitation Agreement (also known as a Living Together Agreement).

 An agreement of this nature can make all the difference should a cohabiting couple separate as it would set out who owns what and in what proportion (and how it would be divided if you were to separate).
-It can also outline how any children would be supported and how joint debts, bank accounts, savings and other items (such as a car) will be treated.
+It can also outline how any children would be supported and how joint debts, bank accounts, savings, and other items (such as a car) will be treated.

 If you are living with your partner and you are happy to maintain the status quo of your relationship, i.e. you do not intend to marry or entire into a civil partnership, it would be worthwhile for you both to think about drawing up such an agreement.